robsalomone/robsalomone.github.io/_pages/about.md

 ## News

 * Jan.
+2023
-2023 - Our paper *Structured Variational Approximations with Skew Normal Decomposable Graphical Models* has been accepted for publication to the Journal of Computational and Graphical Statistics (JCGS).
+  * The revised version of our paper **Structured Variational Approximations with Skew Normal Decomposable Graphical Models** has been accepted for publication to the Journal of Computational and Graphical Statistics (JCGS).
+  * The revised version of our paper **Calibration of Agent Based Models for Monophasic and Biphasic Tumour Growth using Approximate Bayesian Computation** has been accepted for publication in the Journal of Mathematical Biology.
 *  Dec.
 2023 -  The long-awaited (several years in the making) new version of our *Nested Sampling via Sequential Monte Carlo* paper is now available on [arXiv](https://t.co/8r4UubU23o).
 *  Nov.
 2023 - I was awarded a top reviewer award for NeurIPS 2023.
 These are given to the top approx. 10% of paper reviewers, based on the feedback of the area chairs.

-## Professional History
+## Academic Appointments
 *As of November 2023, I have departed academia for a role in the private sector.*

 * **Senior Research Fellow** (03/22-11/23) - Queensland University of Technology (QUT), Centre for Data Science (School of Computer Science)